jonnonz1/nz-statute-book/acts/public/1993/biosecurity-act-1993.md

 (1) Where any imported goods other than goods inspected, examined, or surrendered in accordance with section 30 or section 35, are in a transitional facility or biosecurity control area, an inspector may, for the purpose of determining whether the goods are, or contain, risk goods,—
   (a) Open any bag, box, parcel, container, or other thing containing the goods:
   (b) Inspect the goods.
-(2) Where any goods in a transitional facility or biosecurity control area are, or contain, risk goods, section 116 applies to those goods as if the goods were unauthorised goods seized in accordance with that section.
+(2) Where any goods in a transitional facility or biosecurity control area are, or contain, risk goods or unauthorised goods, section 116 applies to those goods as if the goods were unauthorised goods seized in accordance with that section.
 (3) For the purposes of this section an inspector may, at any reasonable time or times, enter any transitional facility or biosecurity control area and the provisions of section 112 apply.

 ### 31 Boarding of craft